 Not yours either?
 Let’s go over some more gentle methods to help your toddler fall asleep faster.

-I’m just going to say it — I have nearly always nursed Kenna to sleep.
+I’m just going to say it — I have nearly always nursed my daughter to sleep.

 Some “experts” say you should never breastfeed your baby to sleep.
 Well, that expert advice completely backfired on us from the beginning.